k61n/openhkl/doc/sphinx/workflow.rst

      - Switch detector image to filtered and thresholded view

 At this stage in the workflow, there are no available profiles to perform profile integration.
-The found peaks are integrated at this stage using pixel sum integration :ref:`sec_pixelsum`, a simple summation of peak pixel counts with a mean background subtraction.
+The found peaks are integrated at this stage using :ref:`sec_pixelsum`, a simple summation of peak pixel counts with a mean background subtraction.

 The following three integration parameters are explained in detail in :ref:`sec_peakshape` .
 Briefly, however, they are scaling factors that determine